 Preparation to qualify for any Enhanced Carrier Route price is optional and need not be performed for all carrier routes in a 5-digit area.
-An Enhanced Carrier Route mailing may include pieces at basic, high density, and saturation (simplified address and other addressing) Enhanced Carrier Route prices.
+An Enhanced Carrier Route mailing may include pieces at basic, high density, high density plus, and saturation prices.